nus-cs2103-AY2122S1/ip/docs/UserGuide.md

 button, the user has to select the task(s) to remove and
 click on the remove task button.

+### [Marking Tasks]

+Tasks can be marked as done through the `done` command or
+through the list view, selecting the task to be done and marking
+it as done.

 ## Usage

 ### `todo` - Add a todo task